This NSF-sponsored Integrative Graduate Education and Research

 toward cost of education (tuition, fees, health insurance and other

 benefits).
-Assuming satisfactory progress, IGERT Trainees are funded
+Assuming satisfactory progress, IGERT Trainees were funded

 for two years;

-teaching and research assistantships provide additional years of support,
+teaching and research assistantships provided additional years of support,

 at departmental funding levels.